 Genital eczema can cause embarrassment because the area is intensely itchy, leading to scratching.
-Anti-itch preparations, including anti-itch emollients (Balneum Plus or E45 Itch), may be helpful in relieving severe itching and discomfort, but local anaesthetics should be avoided as they may cause an allergic contact dermatitis.
+Anti-itch preparations, including anti-itch emollients (Balneum Plus or E45 Itch) may be helpful in relieving severe itching and discomfort.
 Ask the pharmacist if you are uncertain about a product's ingredients.
 You can keep your emollients in the fridge, as a cold application can be more soothing.